jsdelivr/globalping/README.md

 - We include regularly updated lists and databases of domains and IPs that are associated with malware or potentially dangerous content and completely ban them on the API  level
 - The tests scale to the amount of available CPU cores.
 Our code is very lightweight and shouldn't use too many of your resources, so in most cases we recommend running our probe as is.
 But if you're worried you can use `--cpuset-cpus="0-2"` to limit the number of available cores.
 - We rate-limit all users on the API level to avoid the abuse of network
+- No local network tests are allowed, only public endpoints.

 Read more about the [Globalping Probe](https://github.com/jsdelivr/globalping-probe) in the dedicated repo.